 Vermont Divorce Forms & Papers

 Before the divorce is filed, one of the spouses must have been a resident of Vermont for at least 6 months.
 Additionally, either spouse must have been a resident for one year before the divorce is made final.
-There is a 6 month waiting period after the defendant has been served with the divorce papers before a hearing will be held.
+There is a 6 month waiting period after the defendant has been served with the divorce papers before a hearing will be held. ( this is applicable in case of child custody).
 The divorce may be filed for in any county where either or both of the spouses reside.
 [Vermont Statutes Annotated; Title 15, Sections 592 and 593; Vermont Rules for Family Proceedings, Rule 4].
-For more information on filing divorce see our page on how to file for divorce.

 The only no-fault ground for divorce in Vermont is: Living separate and apart without cohabitation for 6 consecutive months and the resumption of marital relations is not reasonably probable.
 [Vermont Statutes Annotated; Title 15, Section 555].